syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-This method is used to unselect an item in the DropDownList by the given text value.
+This method is used to unselect an item in the DropDownList by using the given text value.